Robustness of competing climatic states: Effect of removing the energy bias by the re-injection of the dissipated kinetic energy

-In summary, re-injecting frictional heating improves the TOA budget, as expected, but has also several additional consequences, that have been shown off by TheDiaTo: on one hand, the increased mean temperature of the atmospheric column, particularly over the mid-latitudes, has strengthened the hydrological cycle, increasing the meridional moisture transport and the overall MEP; on the other hand, the reduced diabatic heating related to the meridional temperature gradient has weakened the mechanical work of the LEC, as a consequence reducing the meridional enthalpy transport.
+In summary, re-injecting frictional heating improves the TOA budget, as expected, but has also several additional consequences, that have been revealed by TheDiaTo: on one hand, the increased mean temperature of the atmospheric column, particularly over the mid-latitudes, has strengthened the total precipitation and MEP associated to it; on the other hand, the reduced dissipation of energy has weakened the mechanical work of the LEC and the diabatic heating related to the meridional temperature gradient, and consequently the meridional enthalpy transport.